 As described by our above cited source, “In general, OQ serves as a detailed review of hardware or software startup, operation, maintenance, cleaning and safety procedures (if and where they’re applicable).
 Every unit of hardware and software must be shown to be operating within the specified limits.”

-OQ (as well as IQ and PQ) exercises can be performed by properly trained onsite personnel or by engaging qualified outside service providers.
+OQ as well as our IQ examples can be performed by properly trained onsite personnel or by engaging qualified outside service providers.

-As an example, OQ tests for an HPLC system include checking the accuracy and precision of the pump flow.
-You’ll find a brief description of this exercise at the end of this post.
+As an OQ example, tests for an HPLC system include checking the accuracy and precision of the pump flow.
+As noted above you’ll find a brief description of this exercise at the end of this post.

 Performance Qualification Described

-The PQ hurdle must be successfully scaled before starting commercial production.
+As a PQ example, performance qualification must be successfully achieved before starting commercial production.